Hagith/grunt-tizen/README.md

 # grunt-tizen

 grunt-tizen is a grunt plugin for installing, uninstalling, running and debugging applications on a Tizen device.
+It wraps [<code>sdb</code>](https://developer.tizen.org/documentation/articles/smart-development-bridge) to push files to the device and operate its command line (c.f.
+Android's adb); and wraps <code>pkgcmd</code> and <code>wrt-launcher</code> on the device itself to manage the application lifecycle.

+# Contributing

+If you are interested in contributing to the project, the <em>HACKING.md</em> file explains more about building grunt-tizen and running its test suite.

+# License

+Apache version 2.
+See <em>LICENSE</em> for more details.

 # Getting started

-This plugin requires Grunt ~0.4.0.
+This plugin requires **Grunt ~0.4.0**.

-If you are only interested in using grunt-tizen in your own project, you can install it with:
+To use grunt-tizen in your own project, install it with:

     npm install grunt-tizen --save-dev